SeanAlling/EE-Emerge2020-FourFace/README.md

 Provide an introductory paragraph, describing:

 * What your project does
-* Why people should consider using your project
 * Link to project home page

 ## Table of Contents